Where is the starting line?

 Do you have a map of the course?

 View the official 2018 Bridgehampton Half-Marathon course map by clicking the button below.
-(We are developing the 5K route with the SHPD and it should be available shortly.
-It will use the first 1.5 miles of the half-marathon course.)
+(The 5K route will use the first 1.5 miles of the half-marathon course.)

 When and where is packet pickup?

 Packet pickup–collecting your race number and swag bag– is offered several times for your convenience in the week leading up to the race.
 Packet pick up will be in NYC and the Hamptons at the following times:

 - Thursday, May 9, 5-8pm

 JackRabbit Sports, 140 West 72nd Street, NYC

 Beebe Windmill, Ocean Road & Hildreth Ave, Bridgehampton